cri1-dotcom/cri1-dotcom.github.io/_posts/2026-03-06-homemade-switches.md

 author: Cooper Iacobelli
 ---

 Here is my homemade switches!
 It is a circuit that utilizes a conductive patch as its switch and a satin stitch as a button!
 A hint for others, find a thimble, the conductive patch is stiff.

+I also ended up using my needle as I lost the paper clip!

 ![front](https://cri1-dotcom.github.io/assets/img/HS6.jpeg)
 ![back](https://cri1-dotcom.github.io/assets/img/HS8.jpeg)